 - 1. Identify characteristics and reactions of biomolecules. - 2.
-Describe the concept of integration of metabolism. - 3.
-Describe the roles of the main tissues and organs in the body in metabolic regulation and homeostasis. - 4.
-Describe the basic techniques in biochemical analysis.
+Describe the roles of the main tissues and organs in the body in metabolic regulation and homeostasis as well as integration of metabolism. - 3.
+Execute Biochemistry practical based on the instructions given.